 BACKGROUND

-In recent years, the incidence of fungal infection is increasing, often invading one or more systems of the body.
-However, it’s rare that only lymph nodes were invaded but no other organs involved.
+In recent years, the incidence of fungal infection has been increasing, often invading one or more systems of the body.
+However, it is rare for lymph nodes to be invaded without the involvement of other organs.

 CASE SUMMARY

 A 21-year-old man was admitted to hospital for repeated cough for 2 mo and abdominal pain for 1 mo.
-Physical examination revealed multiple lymph nodes enlargement especially those in the left neck and groin.
-CT scan showed multiple lymph nodes enlargement in the chest especially left lung, abdominal cavity and retroperitoneum.
-The first lymph node biopsy revealed granulomatous lesions of lymph nodes so intravenous infusion of Cefoperazone tazobactam combined with anti-tuberculosis drugs were given.
-Beacuse fever and respiratory failure occurred 4 d after admission, mechanical ventilation was given and Caspofungin and Voriconazole were used successively.
+Physical examination revealed multiple lymph nodes enlargement, especially those in the left neck and groin.
+CT scan showed multiple lymph nodes enlargement in the chest, especially left lung, abdominal cavity, and retroperitoneum.
+The first lymph node biopsy revealed granulomatous lesions of lymph nodes, so intravenous infusion of Cefoperazone tazobactam combined with anti-tuberculosis drugs were given.
+Because fever and respiratory failure occurred 4 d after admission, mechanical ventilation was given, and Caspofungin and Voriconazole were used successively.
 However, the disease still could not be controlled.
-On the 11th day of admission, the body temperature reached 40 degrees.
-After mycosis of lymph nodes was confirmed by the second lymph node biopsy, Amphotericin B was used and the patient recovered and was discharged from hospital.
+On the 11th day of admission, the body temperature reached 40° C. After mycosis of lymph nodes was confirmed by the second lymph node biopsy, Amphotericin B was given, and the patient recovered and was discharged from the hospital.

 CONCLUSION